Perhaps best known as the home to Toronto, Niagara Falls, and Canada’s capital city, Ottawa, Ontario, is a beautiful part of the world.

 Is Ontario a good place to live?

-Ontario generally has good job opportunities, and all the major towns are safe, clean, and have good public facilities.
+Ontario generally has good job opportunities, and all the major towns are safe and clean and have good public facilities.
 It is culturally diverse and offers a lot of options for foreigners.

-Ontario does have its fair share of tourist attractions which means there are plenty of visitors year-round driving the economy.
+Ontario does have its fair share of tourist attractions, which means there are plenty of visitors year-round driving the economy.
 You’ll find plenty of recreational activities as well as industrial areas.
-Life in Ontario is varied, exciting and there really is something for everyone.
+Life in Ontario is varied and exciting, and there really is something for everyone.